 Effie passed away in 1993, but during her lifetime, she would not only see her sons flourish in the funeral service industry with funeral home locations in Farmerville (1927), Bernice (1935), Ruston (1938), West Monroe (1952) and Monroe (1977) but also in the life insurance business.
 The brothers would own and operate Central American Life Insurance Company (CALICO) in West Monroe.
 The charter for CALICO was purchased with a mere $10,000 in the 1950’s and at the time of it merger with National Guardian Life (NGL) in 2008, it was the largest privately owned life insurance company in Northeast Louisiana and Southern Arkansas.
 K.D. retired from the businesses in 2001 and passed away in March of 2010.
 In 2008, Kilpatrick Funeral Homes purchased Twin Cities Memorial Gardens and transformed the 27.0 acre perpetual care cemetery into Kilpatrick’s Serenity Gardens.

 Kilpatrick Funeral Homes is a third generation family owned and operated company with Laura Kilpatrick Marchelos, serving as President.
 Laura and her husband, Zak, are both licensed funeral directors.
-Tex Kilpatrick continues to serve as Chief Financial Officer.
+Tex Kilpatrick passed away in October of 2018.

 In an interview in 1984, Effie stated, “If “Kil” could see our business now, he’d be so proud.
 It exceeds anything that he and I ever imagined in 1928.”